Court Officer Jobs in Texas

 Potential Court Officers should have strong communication and interpersonal skills, as they will frequently interact with a variety of individuals.
 They should also have a solid understanding of legal procedures.
 Typically, they need to be certified or licensed, with requirements varying by state.
 Some states require bailiffs to be peace officers, which involves completing a training program and passing a background check.
 Prior to becoming a Court Officer, an individual might work as a police officer, security guard, or corrections officer, positions that provide relevant experience in law enforcement and dealing with the public in potentially volatile situations.

-Requirements: Qualified applicants must have a high school diploma or GED 1-2 years experience in law enforcement....
+Qualified applicants must have high school diploma or GED with 1-2 years experience in law enforcement....

 The mission of The University of Texas MD Anderson Cancer Center is to eliminate cancer in Texas, the nation, and the world through outstanding programs that integrate patient care, research and...